 The wastes with potential for odour will only be stored with the proposed building on the Site.
 Dry mixed recyclables are generally associated with a negligible odour potential, and as such have not been considered further within the OMP.
 Waste stored outside of the WTS building, which includes asbestos, tyres and metal only is considered to have a negligible odour potential and thus is not considered further as part of this OMP.

 Further details on the specific odour sources identified are outlined in the sections below.
+An assessment of the odour risk from each waste type to be accepted at the Site is provided in Appendix E.

 Mixed Municipal Waste